altafparves/Legalyst/docs/index.md

 - Accelerate the document preparation process by auto-generating draft compliance documents from the user's business profile, reducing manual form-filling errors.
 - Build user trust through source-cited recommendations (every checklist item traces back to its regulation) and transparent flagging of items the system cannot confidently confirm ("verify manually"), rather than silently omitting them.

-## b.
-Potential Product Users and Their Needs
+## Potential Product Users and Their Needs

 | User Segment | Description | Needs |
 |---|---|---|